 To provide quality education through hands-on experience with nature.

-The ENC inspires all generations to protect the natural world by serving as our community’s foremost authority on ecological responsibility, sustainable practices and environmental education.
+Our vision is to provide equitable access and inspire all to protect the natural world by serving as our community’s leader in ecological responsibility, sustainable practices and environmental education.

 We respect each person who comes to the Center and strive to impart in return respect for our natural environment.